skadakar/dted2-norway/README.md

-DTED conversion DTM 10 data from Kartverket.
+DTED conversion DTM 10 data of Norway from Kartverket.
 Purpose is elevation data available to be used with ATAK.

 Original source: